SaitejaBandari756/IntelliDocs---AI/README.md

 # 🌌 IntelliDocs — AI Document Intelligence Platform

-IntelliDocs is an **AI-powered document intelligence and smart notebook system**, inspired by Google’s NotebookLM.
+IntelliDocs is an **AI-powered document intelligence and smart notebook system**.
 It allows users to upload documents, paste text, or provide URLs — and transforms them into **interactive AI notebooks** powered by OCR + LLM summarization.

-With a **dark futuristic UI**, intelligent search, and chat-based exploration, IntelliDocs is built for students, analysts, developers, and anyone who wants to understand documents quickly and deeply.
+With a **dark UI**, intelligent search, and chat-based exploration, IntelliDocs is built for students, analysts, developers, and anyone who wants to understand documents quickly and deeply.

 ---

 ## 🚀 Demo Preview

 ![alt text](image.png)
-Interface of the IntelliDocs
+Interface of the IntelliDocs.

 ![alt text](image-1.png)
-The uploaded Files can be visible here and the we can upload new files
+The uploaded Files can be visible here and we can upload new files here.

 ![alt text](image-3.png)
 An interactive page the summarizes the documents and also provides with a chatbot that can help the users to easily find the necessary information in the documents.

 ---

 ## ✨ Features